 This image series reveals more details about the expansion of Doha’s road network.
 Roads are arranged concentrically around the old city’s center.
 Low-rise urban development expands outward from that center, connected by new ring roads and large freeways.

 After the turn of the 21st century, Doha’s growth involved adding land area.
-The amount of coastline increased between the 2001 and 2014 images with the additions of the new airport and the high-end residences and businesses of the Pearl-Qatar.
+The amount of coastline increased greatly after 2001 with the additions of the new airport and the high-end residences and businesses of the Pearl-Qatar.

 The new airport’s two runways are 4,850 meters and 4,250 meters long.
 They were designed to accommodate the Airbus A380, the world’s largest passenger jet.